Introduction.

 Temporary Table for Report.

-The major change is to create a temporary table with a single blank record, with the same structure as the Source Table or Query that is attached to the Report.
-If your Report is using a Table as Report Source Data then make a copy of the structure of the Table and add a tmp_ prefix to the table name like tmp_myReport.
-If it is a Query then create a Make-Table Query using the Report Source Query and create a temporary table.
+The major change is creating a temporary table with a single blank record, which should have the same structure as the Source Table or Query, and attaching it to the Report.
+If your Report is using a Table as Report Source Data, then make a copy of the structure of the Table and add a tmp_ prefix to the table name, like tmp_myReport.
+If it is a Query, then create a Make-Table Query using the Report Source Query and create a temporary table.
 Add a blank record in the temporary table.
-If your Report Table has a Text Field that is displaying the value on the Report then type *** NIL REPORT *** in that field.
-Keep all other fields Empty.
+If your Report Table has a Text Field that is displaying the value on the Report, then type *** NIL REPORT *** in that field.
+Fill numeric fields with 0 and keep all other fields Empty.

 How the Trick Works

-The trick is, when the Report is open by the User we will check whether the original Report Source Table or Query have any record in it or not.
-If not swap the Temporary Table with the Report Source Table or Query.
+The trick is that when the Report is opened by the User, we will check whether the original Report Source Table or Query has any records in it or not.
+If not, swap the Temporary Table with the Report Source Table or Query.
 The hidden Label's Visible Property will be set to Yes to display the comment *** CONGRATULATIONS *** NOTHING PENDING.
-Since the temporary table has one blank record in it already, the Summary Controls will not end up with errors.
+Since the temporary table has a single blank record, the Summary Controls will not show errors.

 We need a few lines of VBA Code in the Report_Open() Event Procedure to check and swap the Report Source Table or Query.